Using Agent-to-Agent

 Multiple agents can coordinate through Chalie as a shared context layer:

-- Research agent: “Store these findings about competitor pricing in Dylan’s documents — he asked for this yesterday.”
+- Research agent: “Store these findings about competitor pricing in the user’s documents — they asked for this yesterday.”

-- Monitoring agent: “Dylan’s home office temperature has been above 28°C for an hour.
+- Monitoring agent: “The home office temperature has been above 28°C for an hour.
 Should I adjust the thermostat?”

-- Calendar agent: “Dylan has back-to-back meetings from 2pm to 5pm.
-Don’t send him non-urgent notifications during that window.”
+- Calendar agent: “The user has back-to-back meetings from 2pm to 5pm.
+Don’t send non-urgent notifications during that window.”

 Personal assistant tasks